alosadagrande/argocd/README.md

 ```

 :warning: The point of having folders for each version is because yaml definitions are different or they have different API versions.
 For instance, the performanceprofile changes quite a few settings from 4.6 to 4.7 channels.
 A better approach could've been to use kustomize extensively by having a base folder and applying just the changes in each folder instead of replicate the full structure.

+## Conclusion

+At this point a basic GitOps configuration is set up.
+Now you are able to commit changes to either the configuration application or even include new operators to be installed in the cnf-operators application.
+Changes commited in the proper repo will be replicated into the cluster where ArgoCD is installed and configured to continuously seek changes in the git repo.